-Thracian royal tombs in the Rose valley in and around Kazanlak (UNESCO World Heritage Site)
+Thracian royal tombs in the Rose Valley in and around Kazanlak (UNESCO World Heritage Site)

 The single-day trip to the Thracian tombs in and near Kazanlak in the

-Rose Valley and Kazanlak Museum of History in August, 2017 for participants in:
+Rose Valley and Kazanlak Museum of History.

 Kazanlak, a Bulgarian town in Stara Zagora Province, located in the middle of the plain of the same name, at the foot of the Balkan mountain range, at the eastern end of the Rose Valley.
 It is the administrative center of the homonymous Kazanlak Municipality.
 It is the center of rose oil extraction in Bulgaria and the oil-producing rose of Kazanlak is one of the most widely recognizable national symbols.
 The oldest settlement in the area of the modern-day city dates back to the Neolithic era (6th-5th millennium BCE).